Value Investing, Strategy & Screening Guide + eBook/pdf

 Intrinsic value is the price of a business calculated through fundamental analysis of a company’s assets and cash flows.

-Buffett arrives at the intrinsic value by studying financial numbers and doing real-world research on its business model and competitors.
-Berkshire Hathaway could compare a company’s products and sales to its competitors, for instance.
+Buffett arrives at an intrinsic value by studying financial numbers and researching a company’s business model and competitors.
+For instance, Berkshire Hathaway could compare a company’s products and sales to those of its competitors.

 Most value investors use several methods of analysis to arrive at intrinsic value.
 There is no single best formula for intrinsic value.
 Instead, investors usually base intrinsic value on the calculation that best fits their belief of what makes a great company.